ninglesby/pittmo_website/README.md

 # Pittmo Website
-The main website for the Pittsburgh Motion Graphics and VFX community
+The main website for the Pittsburgh Motion Graphics and VFX community. pittmo.org